-• We obtained an understanding of the legal and regulatory frameworks that are applicable to the Authority and determined that the most significant, which are directly relevant to specific assertions in the financial statements, are those related to the reporting frameworks (international accounting standards as interpreted and adapted by the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2020/21, The Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015, the Local Government act 1972, the Local Government and Housing Act 1989, the Local Government Finance Act 1988 (as amended by the Local Government).

-Finance Act 1992), the Local Government Act 203 and the Local Government Finance Act 2012 and the Local Government Act 2003.

-- We enquired of senior officers and the Audit and Risk Management Panel, concerning the Authority's policies and procedures relating to: - o the identification, evaluation and compliance with laws and regulations; - o the detection and response to the risks of fraud; and - the establishment of internal controls to mitigate risks related to fraud or non-compliance with laws and regulations. - We enquired of senior officers, internal audit and the Audit and Risk Management Panel, whether they were aware of any instances of non-compliance with laws and regulations or whether they had any knowledge of actual, suspected or alleged fraud. - We assessed the susceptibility of the Authority's financial statements to material misstatement, including how fraud might occur, by evaluating officers' incentives and opportunities for manipulation of the financial statements.
+- We obtained an understanding of the legal and regulatory frameworks that are applicable to the Authority and determined that the most significant, which are directly relevant to specific assertions in the financial statements, are those related to the reporting frameworks (international accounting standards as interpreted and adapted by the CIPFA/LASAAC Code of practice on local authority accounting in the United Kingdom 2021/22, The Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015, the Local Government act 1972, the Local Government and Housing Act 1989, the Local Government Finance Act 1988 (as amended by the Local Government Finance Act 1992), the Local Government Act 203 and the Local Government Finance Act 2012 and the Local Government Act 2003. - We enquired of senior officers and the Audit and Risk Management Panel, concerning the Authority's policies and procedures relating to: - the identification, evaluation and compliance with laws and regulations; - the detection and response to the risks of fraud; and - the establishment of internal controls to mitigate risks related to fraud or non-compliance with laws and regulations. - We enquired of senior officers, internal audit and the Audit and Risk Management Panel, whether they were aware of any instances of non-compliance with laws and regulations or whether they had any knowledge of actual, suspected or alleged fraud. - We assessed the susceptibility of the Authority's financial statements to material misstatement, including how fraud might occur, by evaluating officers' incentives and opportunities for manipulation of the financial statements.
 This included the evaluation of the risk of management override of controls.
-We determined that the principal risks were in relation to unusual journals recorded during the year and after the draft accounts stage. - Our audit procedures involved: - evaluation of the design effectiveness of controls that the Section 151 Officer has in place to prevent and detect fraud; - o journal entry testing, with a focus on unusual journals; - challenging assumptions and judgements made by management in its significant accounting estimates in respect of land and buildings, investment property and defined benefit pensions liability valuations; - o assessing the extent of compliance with the relevant laws and regulations as part of our procedures on the related financial statement item.

-These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error.
-However, detecting irregularities that result from fraud is inherently more difficult than detecting those that result from error, as those irregularities that result from fraud may involve collusion, deliberate concealment, forgery or intentional misrepresentations.
+We determined that the principal risks were in relation to unusual journals recorded during the year and after the financial year end. - Our audit procedures involved: - evaluation of the design effectiveness of controls that the Section 151 Officer has in place to prevent and detect fraud; - journal entry testing, with a focus on unusual journals; - challenging assumptions and judgements made by management in its significant accounting estimates in respect of land and buildings and defined benefit pensions liability valuations; - assessing the extent of compliance with the relevant laws and regulations as part of our procedures on the related financial statement item. - These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error.
+The risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error and detecting irregularities that result from fraud is inherently more difficult than detecting those that result from error, as fraud may involve collusion, deliberate concealment, forgery or intentional misrepresentations.
 Also, the further removed non-compliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it.